 The advanced search page on Twitter lets you search for tweets based on the date they were posted (back to when Twitter launched in 2006).
-Besides the date, you’ll need to enter another search criteria, like a particular user account or a keyword you want to search by.
+Besides the date, you’ll need to enter other search criteria, such as a particular user account or a keyword you want to search by.

 You can use this search tool to look for your older tweets, or those made by anyone else, as long as the account is public.
 There are even filters for narrowing your search based on how much engagement the post got—if you’re running a search with a lot of matches, prioritizing the popular tweets can help filter out the noise.

 If you want to go back to the very beginning of a Twitter account, the date an account was created is listed on the user’s profile page—that should help you focus your search.
-You can also request a download of your Twitter archive from this page, by clicking Download an archive of your data.
-You can open the resulting file in your web browser, and quickly get to your earliest tweet using the list of years and months.
+You can also request a download of your Twitter archive by opening Twitter’s settings, clicking Your account, and selecting Download an archive of your data.
+You may need to verify who you are before you can get the data, but once you have the archive you can open the file in your web browser and quickly get to your earliest tweet using the list of years and months.

 Over on Facebook, posts are much less likely to be public and visible to everyone.
-You can search the posts of someone you’re friends with by opening a profile and clicking the three dots on the right, followed by Search Profile.
-When you run a search, you’ll see search filters down the left-hand side, including one for Date posted.
+You can search the posts of someone you’re friends with by opening a profile and clicking the three dots on the right, followed by Search.
+When you run a search, you’ll see search filters down the left-hand side, including one for Date Posted.

 Searching your own profile is a much more surgical operation.
-Click the three dots on the right side of your profile, then Activity log, and Filter to look for posts from a particular year or month.
+Click the three dots on the right side of your profile, then Activity log, Your posts, and use the options that appear under Filters to look for posts from a particular date.
 Facebook can bring up searches you ran and posts you liked and commented on, as well as everything you posted yourself, from the selected time period.